 What to see & do

-The main attraction now is for kids.
-The village has large models of their favourite Smurf characters as well as many murals of Smurf heros and villains from the film.
+Unfortunately, the main attraction for kids has now gone.
+The village used to have large models of their favourite Smurf characters as well as many murals of Smurf heros and villains from the film.
 Sony chose this village because it has a long history and traditions related to mushrooms.
 Smurfs love mushrooms and so it was thought that this village would be an ideal place for them.
-It is the first and only official Smurfs village in the world.
-Prepare for your kids wanting their faces painted blue!
-Júzcar has it's very own Gargamel (the villain in the Smurfs) who is not happy with the idea of a Smurf village and refused to have his house painted.
+It was the first and only official Smurfs village in the world.
+However , there was on resident that was not happy with the idea of a Smurf village and refused to have his house painted.
 Look out for it when you're there.
-The kids will also enjoy the large playground at the entrance to the village.
+But since the heirs to the Smurf franchise took away Juzcar’s rights to associate with the characters, the characters have gone and visitor numbers have fallen.
+The mountain village of 200 residents was forced to rebrand as the ‘Blue Village’ in 2017, and introduced zip lines and hiking routes in an attempt to keep tourism numbers up.
+It's still well worth a visit.
+The kids can still enjoy the large playground at the entrance to the village.

 Each autumn, Júzcar becomes a paradise for mycologists and nature lovers.
 The picturesque countryside surrounding the village is full of all kinds of delicious fungi.
 If you find mushrooms interesting then try the Mushroom Museum in Júzcar.
 The building houses an exhibition area, a tourist information desk and a cultural centre.
 Several mushroom-related events are held in Júzcar and in the region of Serranía de Ronda.